-3. Has BJA administered the JRJ grant program prior to this year?
+3) Has BJA administered the JRJ grant program prior to this year?

 Yes.
-This is the third year BJA is administering the JRJ grant program.
+This is the fourth year that BJA is administering the JRJ grant program.
+BJA first administered the program in 2010.

-4. What amount of JRJ funding will each state receive?
+4) What amount of JRJ funding will each state receive?